-Liquidity position of the company improved remarkably by 34% during 2020 (net working capital of USD 4.46m in 2020 vs USD 3.33m in 2019) and the company closed the year with a sound liquid position of current ratio (and quick cash ratio) of 1.34: 1.
-The company also placed USD 3 million on a fixed deposit investment.
+Liquidity position of the company deteriorated significantly by USD 3.07m or 70% (net working capital of USD 1.31m 2022 vs USD 4.38m in 2021).
+Main reasons for the depletion of working capital were decrease in short term investment and increase in trade and other payables.
+Despite the change in net working capital, the company closed the year with a sound liquidity position of current ratio (and quick cash ratio) of 1.17: 1.